jkerai1/SoftwareCertificates/Manipulated Exes For Testing/ReadMe.md

 Use These For Testing/Building Detections for Exes that have been manipulated.
-The First Brave Exe signature has been replaced with Signals and the second with AMD and the nordVPN's Cert has been removed
+The First Brave Exe signature has been replaced with Signals and the second with AMD and the nordVPN's Cert has been removed entirely using delcert

 Post-Testing:

 Ensure SmartScreen is enabled as per the test, if you force users to use edge even better
 Ensure UAC blocks Applications with Revoked Certificates: https://learn.microsoft.com/en-us/troubleshoot/windows-client/identity/uac-blocks-elevation-executable-apps
+Ideally set UAC control to highest

 SmartScreen Examples: